Charm-ghao/WaterIndex/README.md

 3. Sample point information: Refer to the "2Samples" file.

 -------------------------
-If you have any questions, please contact me
+If you have any questions, please contact me.
 Chuanwu Zhao
 Email: chuanwu@mail.bnu.edu.cn
-Phone: +86 18810107476
+Phone: (+86) 18810107476